mindgruve/mg-reverse-proxy/README.md

 MG-Reverse-Proxy provides a bridge between your application and the Symfony HTTP Cache.
 It works by transforming the output buffer and headers created by your application into a Symfony Reponse object that the can be intellegently cached.

+Since MG-Reverse-Proxy is a simple wrapper around the Symfony HTTPCache, the documentation provided by Symfony will be helpful in understanding the internals of  MG-Reverse-Proxy.

+For more information on the Symfony HTTPCache see: http://symfony.com/doc/current/book/http_cache.html

 ## HTTP Caching Overview
 In general, MG-Reverse-Proxy will cache responses that are set to PUBLIC and have a non-zero MAX-AGE, and will only cache 'safe' HTTP methods.
-Since MG-Reverse-Proxy leverages the Symfony HTTPCache, there are many methods available to customize your response headers.
+There are many methods available to customize your response headers provided by the Symfony Response Object.

-For more information on the Symfony HTTPCache see: http://symfony.com/doc/current/book/http_cache.html

 ## Use Cases
 Content heavy sites are a good candidate for MG-Reverse-Proxy.
 You can customize the cacheability of the responses by setting cache headers in your application or configuring your cache adapter (described below).

 You can use MG-Reverse-Proxy in situations where you want to speed up your application, but installing a dedicated Caching solution like Varnish might not be posible or available.
-In contrast, MG-Reverse-Proxy is written in PHP which might be easier deploy than Varnish for some clients.
+In contrast, MG-Reverse-Proxy is written in PHP which might be easier deploy.

 ## Cache Adapters
 Configuration of MG-Reverse-Proxy is handled through cache adapters.
 Included in the source code is a generic adapter, and one for WordPress.
 You can write your own by implementing the **CacheAdapterInterface**.